NethermindEth/nethermind/README.md

 1. `sudo add-apt-repository ppa:nethermindeth/nethermind`
 2. `sudo apt install nethermind`
 3. To run the launcher: `nethermind`
-4. To run the runner: `nethermind -c mainnet_pruned`
+4. To run the runner: `nethermind -c mainnet`

 _Tested on Ubuntu Series: Focal, Bionic, Xenial, and Trusty_